sofonyas66/INSA-Cybersecurity/Tasks/Terminal-Practice.md

 ## 📝 Personal Notes & Reflections

 - The "one command" folder structure challenge showed the power of Brace Expansion
-- Need more practice with `find` flags — there are a lot of options

 ---